muldbjerg/muldbjerg.com/src/content/blog/2023/are-your-images-ready-for-the-web.md

 And it involved a lot of dragging, clicking, uploading, downloading....

-1. I uploaded my image to be optimized with <a href="https://tinypng.com" target="_blank" rel="noopener noreferrer">TinyPNG</a>.
+1. I uploaded my image to be optimized with [TinyPNG](https://tinypng.com).
 Great tool by the way.

 2. Downloaded the optimized image.
 Now smaller, but still PNG/JPG.